-Our second eldest horse has been a member of our family since he was a young colt.
+Our second eldest horse has been a member of our family since 1996 when he was a young colt.
 Bred by our dear friends from quality parents and being loved and cared for his entire life has not spared him from PPID/Equine Cushing's Disease and a bout with laminits.
 Impulse takes daily medication to manage his PPID.
 Many years ago, he also somehow suffered a fracture to his spinous processes while playing in the pasture.
 His fractures have long since healed and he thoroughly enjoys being a beloved family member, friend and companion horse.

 As one of the last colts sired by an extremely popular Arabian stallion before his passing, Casino was thrust into the show world at a very young age.
 His show career was not as successful as was hoped and, in spite of his breeders’ significant monetary investment, he was offered “free to a good home” with the caveat that he be gelded.
 He was rehomed and in this individuals care he was gelded and “broke” using what we and many others consider to be outdated and unkind techniques which did not produce the desired results so he was put up for sale even though selling him was against the agreement with his original breeders.
 With the authorization of his original breeders, we “reimbursed his current owner for her expenses” and Casino was welcomed into our rescue family in 2000.
 He is a sensitive, kind, gentle and loving soul who will most likely always carry the emotional scars from his “training”.
 Casino now enjoys the peaceful comfort of life as a pampered horse.

 This petite and pretty mare is originally from Canada.
 She joined our family as a young filly.
 She has a skin depigmentation condition called Vitilago and later developed insulin resistance and laminitis.
 She requires twice daily medication for the IR and is under the care of a specialized farrier for her laminitis.
 Zaraa is all heart with just the right amount of sass!